 Nested IF function in Excel

-The "IF" function in Excel allows you to make a logical comparison between a value and what you expect, and returns a result based on whether the comparison is true or false.
-You can nest multiple "IF" functions to perform more complex comparisons and make decisions based on multiple conditions.
+The IF function in Excel allows you to make a logical comparison between a value and what you expect, and returns a result based on whether the comparison is true or false.
+You can nest multiple IF functions to perform more complex comparisons and make decisions based on multiple conditions.

 Let's together create formula with nested if with combined AND & OR functions.
 You will need that to select data from your table.
 This Excel's lesson is for analytics who would like to select some particular data from the huge data set.